Tablestore provides the DeleteRow operation to delete a single row and the BatchWriteRow operation to delete multiple rows at a time.

 An OTSClient instance is initialized.
 For more information, see Initialize an OTSClient instance.

-A data table is created, and data is written to the data table.
+A data table is created and data is written to it.
 For more information, see Create data tables and Write data.

-You can call the DeleteRow operation to delete a single row of data.
-If the row that you want to delete does not exist, the table remains unchanged.
+Call the DeleteRow operation to delete a single row of data.
+If the specified row does not exist, the table remains unchanged.

 /// <summary>